 Here are nine financial benefits you can enjoy after turning 65.Canada Pension Plan and Old Age Security.
 The most obvious benefits are the federal Canada Pension Plan (CPP)* and Old Age Security (OAS). … Banking. … Health and medical expenses. … Products and services. … Transportation. … Hotels. … Arts and leisure. … Education.More items…•

-What happens to my Social Security if I move to Canada?
+What happens to my CPP when I turn 65?